+Have you always figured bad breath in dogs was normal, so you just accepted it?
 Well, it turns out it isn’t normal, and it’s time to do something about it!

 Don’t worry, your vet will explain it all.

-If tests revealed another reason, your vet will come up with an appropriate treatment plan.
+If bad breath is the result of your dog’s diet, a change may be recommended, and if tests reveal another reason, your vet will devise an appropriate treatment plan.

 Bad breath in dogs – conclusion